 The body language it shows

-It would also help to consider the body language it shows when it nibbles you.
+It would also help to consider the body language it shows when it nibbles or chews you.

 If it shows signs of excitement such as by wagging its tail, it would be more likely to be due to excitement and learning that the behavior is rewarded.